cycle/docs/docs/en/advanced/single-table-inheritance.md

 $posts = $orm->getRepository(Post::class)->findAll();
 ```

-You are currently not allowed to assign custom repositories or constrains to child entities.
+You are currently not allowed to assign custom repositories or scopes to child entities.
 However, you can use `_type` in your queries to pre-filter the selection.